Nigeria Data Protection Commission

 The National Data Protection Commission (NDPC) is a statutory Nigerian organization that is responsible for the regulation of data privacy in Nigeria.
-It was created by the Nigeria Data Protection Bureau (NDPB) in February 2022, as a mandate to oversee the implementation of the Nigeria Data Protection Regulation (NDPR) which was issued by National Information Technology Development Agency (NITDA) in 2019 as a subsidiary legislation of NITDA Act, 2007.
+It was created by the Nigeria Data Protection Bureau (NDPB) in February 2022, as a mandate to oversee the implementation of the Nigeria Data Protection Regulation (NDPR) which was issued by the National Information Technology Development Agency (NITDA) in 2019 as a subsidiary legislation of The NITDA Act, 2007.

 History

-In April 2022, the Nigeria Data Protection Bureau on the 7 of March 2022 hosted representatives of The Nigerian Association of Chambers of Commerce, Industry, Mines, and Agriculture (NACCIMA).
+On the 7 of March 2022, the Nigeria Data Protection Bureau hosted representatives of The Nigerian Association of Chambers of Commerce, Industry, Mines, and Agriculture (NACCIMA).
 The delegation was led by the Chairman, Digital Economy Group, Prince Adetokunbo Kayode, SAN, CON.
-In February 2023, the commission partnered with Voice of Nigeria (VON) to harness the Fourth Industrial Revolution (FIR) era to promote Data Protection and Privacy in the country.
-They stressed the need for capacity building of staff to ensure efficiency and productive output in Voice of Nigeria in line with emerging technologies as the 4IR is an enabler of inclusive industrialization.
+In February 2023, the commission partnered with the Voice of Nigeria (VON) to harness the Fourth Industrial Revolution (FIR) era and promote Data Protection and Privacy in the country.
+They stressed the need for capacity building of staff to ensure efficiency and productive output in the Voice of Nigeria in line with emerging technologies, as the 4IR is an enabler of inclusive industrialization.
 In March 2024, The Commission launched an investigation into an alleged privacy breach at the National Identity Management Commission (NIMC).